RaffaeleFiorillo/Fast_and_Curious/README.md

    - Manage your account (music and effect volume, change password, add customized texts to practice, ...);
    - Logout

-Your best speed will be recorded in order for you to keep trac of your progress!
+Your best speed will be recorded in order for you to keep track of your progress!

 ![Game Menu](https://user-images.githubusercontent.com/75253335/130338489-28abe657-46d2-4c2e-95b6-a111db421856.png)